PainterQubits/Labber-Drivers/Painter_Z-Crosstalk_Compensation/README.md

 4. Run the python program, a **Tuning_Curves.csv** will be generated with **fmax**, **fmin**, **V_0**
 5. Load the .csv file in the **Painter Z-Crosstalk Compensation** driver

+## filewrite.py
+This file writes to the configuration .ini file.
+If the desired qubit number is larger than the existing one, the user should run filewrite.py and the .ini file will be automatically updated.
+If the desired qubit number is smaller than the existing one, the user should delete the old .ini file and run the filewrite.py to get an updated version.